mzhou02/mzhou02.github.io/_notes/ramsey-theory.md

 For decades, this quadratic construction marked the frontier of our knowledge.
 But quadratic growth, however elegant the argument, falls far short of exponential.
 To push beyond this impasse required a new philosophy, one that would loosen the demand for explicit construction.

-A decisive advance came in 1947 with Erd\H{o}s’s introduction of the probabilistic method.
+A decisive advance came in 1947 with Erdős’s introduction of the probabilistic method.
 Rather than constructing a particular coloring, one analyzes a uniformly random red–blue coloring of $K_n$.
 If the expected number of monochromatic copies of $K_k$ is strictly less than one, it follows (by the first moment method) that there must exist a coloring with none.
 In this way, one can establish existence without explicit construction.

 Formally, for a fixed $k$-set of vertices, the probability it forms a monochromatic clique is